pinkyhi/pinkyhi/README.md

 - 👋 Hi, I’m @pinkyhi
-- 👀 I’m interested in C#
+- 👀 C#, TS, JS, C++, Python, AI
-- 🌱 I’m currently learning Telegram Bots flow
+- 🌱 Beer is welcome
-- 💞️ I’m looking to collaborate on it :)
+- 💞️ I’m looking for collaboration :)
-- 📫 How to reach me ivan.vladymyrov.ukraine@gmail.com

 <!---
 pinkyhi/pinkyhi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.